Cuba’s Socialist Economy

 Socialism is a range of economic and social systems characterized by social ownership and democratic control of the means of production.

-Cuba has a socialist economy wherein the government employs more than 80 percent of the work force.
+Cuba has a socialist economy wherein the government employs a large portion of the work force.
 While the most important sector of the economy is services (around 75 percent of GDP), mining, oil production, remittances, tourism and pharmaceutical products are crucial in supporting state revenue.
 Cuba’s medical industry continues to thrive; the sector trains foreign workers, accommodates foreign patients and sends medical workers worldwide.
 Cuba is a major producer of nickel and cobalt.

 An Economic Dialogue